FREE online course about

 “Of all internet applications, porn has the most potential to become addictive.”
 (Meerkerk et al., 2006).

 The Reward Foundation is a pioneering relationship and sex education charity.
-We are a key source of evidence-based information about love relationships and the impact of internet porn on mental and physical health, relationships, attainment and legal risks.
+We are a key source of evidence-based information about love relationships and the impact of internet porn on mental and physical health, relationships, educational attainment and legal risks.

 Who needs to know?